tnakagome/RestFrameworkComparison/README.md

 If you can freely choose a language and framework when implementing a REST server application that deals with JSON body, what would you choose?
 This is a collection of working codes in various languages with frameworks tested on MacOS and Linux (Ubuntu).
 (Original blog post is [here](https://slainte.blog.ss-blog.jp/2019-04-26).)

+They all work stand-alone.
+Integration with other frameworks is not necessary.

 Note that these are just codes.
 Depending on the language, Java in particular, you may need a lot more than the codes, like project and build files.
 Other languages usually require installation of additional packages like the framework to be used.

 So which one do you like?